CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

 \subsection{RQ1: Performance of LLMs in \IER}

 To evaluate the performance of LLMs on \IER, \name prompts the models using the prompt template shown in Figure~\ref{fig:prompt-templates}-a.
 Table~\ref{tab:IER} shows the result of this experiment\footnote{Note that our results for \crux might be different from the numbers reported in their paper because (1) we consider the temperature $0$ for our experiments and (2) our prompt template is different.}.
-Overall, \textbf{the frontier, API-access models outperform open-access models, with large margins of $20.94\%$ (\gptf) and $13.92\%$ (\gemini) from the best open-source model, \deepseek-Instruct-33b}.
+Overall, \textbf{the frontier, reasoning models outperform the best non-reasoning API-access model (\gptf) with large margins of \major{$14.76\%$ (\claude)}, $11.35\%$ (\omini), and $9.26\%$ (\dsr)}.
+They also outperform the best open-access model (\deepseek-Inst-33b) by $35.70\%$, $32.29\%$, and $30.20\%$, respectively.
 We speculate the size of such models (in terms of the number of parameters) plays an important role when compared to smaller models.
-Furthermore, these models are instruction-tuned with high-quality and large-scale human feedback, making them follow instructions better and outperform \IER. \textbf{Within the family of models, LLMs with more parameters always outperform smaller ones on \IER}: the $R_{IER}$ improves from $41.93\%$ (\codellama-Instruct-13b) to $47.32\%$ (\codellama-Instruct-34b) and from $42.78\%$ (\deepseek-Instruct-6.7b) to $60.23\%$(\deepseek-Instruct-33b).
+Furthermore, these models are reinforcement-learned and instruction-tuned with high-quality and large-scale human feedback, making them follow instructions better and outperform \IER. \textbf{Within the family of models, LLMs with more parameters always outperform smaller ones on \IER}: the $R_{IER}$ improves from $41.93\%$ (\codellama-Instruct-13b) to $47.32\%$ (\codellama-Instruct-34b) and from $45.54\%$ (\deepseek-Instruct-6.7b) to $60.23\%$ (\deepseek-Instruct-33b) and $90.43\%$ (\dsr).

-\textbf{Instruction-tuning improves the performance of LLMs in \IER}: for \codellama-13b, and \deepseek-6.7b, the instruction-tuned version outperforms the base with the margins of $5.63\%$, and $1.50\%$, respectively, mainly because the instruction-tuned LLMs follow prompt instructions better.
-For \sem(6.7b), fine-tuned on \deepseek-Base-6.7b with \emph{execution data}, the improvement is $10.91\%$. \textbf{\sem also outperforms instruction-tuned models of the same size or even bigger, demonstrating the impact of execution-aware fine-tuning in better code reasoning.}
+\textbf{Instruction-tuning improves the performance of LLMs in \IER}: for \codellama-13b, and \deepseek-6.7b, the instruction-tuned version outperforms the base with the margins of $5.63\%$, and $1.26\%$, respectively, mainly because the instruction-tuned LLMs follow prompt instructions better.
+For \sem(6.7b), fine-tuned on \deepseek-Base-6.7b with \emph{execution data} \major{(natural language reasoning on how the input of a piece of code evolves to the output synthesized by a more powerful LLM)}, the improvement is $10.91\%$. \textbf{\sem also outperforms instruction-tuned models of the same size or even larger, demonstrating the impact of execution-aware fine-tuning in better code reasoning.}

 LLMs struggle to reason about programs in \avatar more than other benchmarks.
 As discussed before (\S \ref{sec:setup}), \textbf{programs in \avatar have more complex code constructs and semantics (\S\ref{sec:setup}), challenging LLMs to track how the inputs turn into output through code execution}.
 Furthermore, prior research has shown that LLMs overfit into widely used benchmarks and do not generalize well beyond them~\cite{jain2024livecodebench}, which may explain why the performance of LLMs in \heval is higher than other benchmarks.